techbench-sa/Participants-Guide/README.md

 # At The Event

-The **HackDay** is a multi-competition marathon happening at the same time, **individual based competitions** where particapnts compete against each other to score more points in order to win.
+The **HackDay** is a multi-competition marathon happening at the same time, **individual based competitions** where participants compete against each other to score more points in order to win.

-The event is composoed of three differnt competitions which are
+The event is composed of three different competitions which are

 **1- Programming competition hackathon**